 For the Brooklyn-filtered literary arts salon known as Trip City, I write topical essays about comics.
 I am a contributor to Bleeding Cool writing about comics, doing reviews, interviews, and events coverage.
 I recently stepped down as a contributing editor at The Comics Beat website, where you can still find many of my reviews and events reports.
 For Sequart Research and Literacy Organization, I am currently working on a book about magic in the works of Alan Moore (Meet the Magus: Magic in the Works of Alan Moore) and also on a book about Neil Gaiman (Neil Gaiman: The Early Years) which is currently being serialized on Sequart.org.
 I also publish scholarly articles in comics journals included the JGNC, SIC, and IJOCA and NYRSF.
 I am Hannah Menzies on Facebook and @HannahMenzies on Twitter.
 Rumors about my upcoming work in other venues include some magazines focusing on comics and maybe even some blogging closer to home in the NY region.

 Here are some of my recent articles for various platforms to check out:

-For the wide-spectrum comics and pop culture website Bleeding Cool, I am also a regular contributor covering events, reviews and interviews, and plenty of comics cons.
+For the wide-spectrum comics and pop culture website Bleeding Cool, I am a regular contributor covering events, reviews and interviews, and plenty of comics cons.

 I had the remarkable experience of being present at one of comics and fantasy writer Neil Gaiman and musician Amanda Palmer’s recent performance “Evening with” events, and wrote about it, with photos, for Bleeding Cool.